Xecades/Notes/docs/cs/lc/y-combinator.md

 $$\mathbf{fact} := \lambda n.1\ \mathbf{if}\ n = 0\ \mathbf{else}\ n\times\mathbf{fact}(n - 1)$$

 However, this is not a valid lambda expression.
 The reason is that we cannot refer to $\mathbf{fact}$ in its own definition.
 Giving a name to a lambda expression is a *syntax sugar* and every time we use it, we should replace the name with the expression.
-But if we replace $\mathbf{fact}$ with its definition, we get an infinite expression, which doesn't make sense.
+But if we replace $\mathbf{fact}$ with its definition, we get an infinite expression, which does not make sense.

 We cannot even define a simple recursive function in lambda calculus!
 That sounds horrible.
 But luckily, we have solutions.